SolaceProducts/pubsubplus-gcp-quickstart/README.md

 * [Optional] By default this project installs the Solace PubSub+ software message router, Standard Edition.
 If you want to install a different version you will have to provide link to version and accompanying md5sum files with the --url and --md5sum flags for solos-install.
 Visit http://dev.solace.com/downloads/ to see options and read release notes to understand differences.

 * Go to your Google Cloud Platform console and create a Compute Engine instance.
-Ensure at least 2 vCPU and 4 GB of memory, a CentOS 7 OS, and a disk with a size of at least 30 GB depolyed on Centos7 OS:
+Select standard 2 vCPU machine type, and at least 6 GB of memory, a CentOS 7 OS, and a disk with a size of at least 30 GB depolyed on Centos7 OS:

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/gce_launch_1.png "GCE Image creation 1")